Ecommerce is the future.

 However, we recommend businesses focus most efforts on Awareness Content and Sales Centric Content until they reach several thousand readers per month.

 Awareness Content won’t drive many direct sales.
-However, Awareness Content brings more visibility to your brand, is far more straightforward to build links to, and funnels visitors to Sales Centric Content and specific product pages.
+However, Awareness Content brings more visibility to your brand and funnels visitors to Sales Centric Content and specific product pages.

 Sales Centric Content will have high conversion rates and generate far more sales per website visitor.
-However, Sales Centric Content tends to see much lower traffic levels from search engines.
+However, Sales Centric Content tends to see less traffic from search engines.

 - Search queries with a high commercial intent (think “buy red shoes”) will be much more challenging to rank for than most educational search queries (think “types of shoes”)